ibexa/documentation-developer/docs/guide/http_cache.md

 ## Context-aware HTTP cache

-[[= product_name =]] allows caching requests made by logged-in users.
+[[= product_name =]] allows caching requests made by logged in users.
 It is called (user) context-aware cache.

 It means that HTTP cache is unique per set of user permissions (Roles and Limitations), and there are variations of cache shared only among users that have the exact same permissions.
-So if a user is browsing a list of children Locations, they will only see children Locations they have access to even if their rendering is served from HTTP cache.
+So if a user is browsing a list of children Locations, they will only see children Locations they have access to, even if their rendering is served from HTTP cache.

 This is accomplished by varying on a header called `X-Context-User-Hash`, which the system populates on the request.
 The [logic for this](#request-lifecycle) is accomplished in provided VCL for Varnish and Fastly.